 # Gene expression in the liver, from the Genotype Tissue Expression database (GTEx).
 TPM: transcripts per million

-* Allele frequency, from the Genome Aggregation database (gnomAD): allele count/allele number in the general population and in the European non-Finnish (ENF)
+* Allele frequency, from the Genome Aggregation Database (gnomAD): allele count/allele number in the general population and the European non-Finnish (ENF)

 ** Allele frequency from the French Exome Project database.